Peer Reviewed Publications (Including Accepted)

-- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Accepted at the American Economic Review)
+Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children.
+American Economic Review.
+October 2018.

 Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the American Economic Journal: Economic Policy)